'How To Think Like An Anthropologist' — And Why You Should Want To

 Anthropologists adore debating with each other about our field, and I would debate Engelke on a few points.
 In noting that the linguistic and sociocultural subfields of anthropology are more intimately tied to each other than either is to biological anthropology or archaeology, Engelke makes a jarring statement.
 Sociocultural fieldwork, he says, can mostly proceed "without needing much recourse to paleopathology records or carbon-dated pot shards."
 Ouch.
 Biological anthropologists and archaeologists, in fact, study all kinds of dynamic social processes relating to equality and inequality in the past and present.

 It's impossible to include everything in a volume like this.
-And yet, not a single mention of anthropologist Tim Ingold's work on nature and culture in a book so centrally concerned with these terms? (see here and here for ways Ingold contests a notion of fundamental "human nature" and replaces it with a focus on developmental processes throughout people's lives.)
+And yet, not a single mention of anthropologist Tim Ingold's work on nature and culture in a book so centrally concerned with these terms?
+(Ingold contests a notion of fundamental "human nature" and replaces it with a focus on developmental processes throughout people's lives.)

 And no chapters devoted to gender and power?
 It's true that both of these concepts make appearances throughout the book.
 Still, with gender in particular I'd say, there's a crying need for anthropologists to push back against routine assumptions of male-female, gay-straight binaries that simply don't reflect human reality now or in the past.
-(See my contribution to a review symposium, published online last month, about Mark Regnerus's book Cheap Sex.)
+(See my contribution to a review symposium, published online last month, about Mark Regnerus' book Cheap Sex.)

 What I'm doing here is less an act of criticism, I think, and more a request for a sequel: More Ways To Think Like An Anthropologist, perhaps?
 In short, I believe in the project Engelke is engaged in and hope it may expand.